Last Updated on September 27, 2022 by heally

 What Causes Seasonal Affective Disorder?

-Like other forms of depression, seasonal affective disorder is complex, and therefore it is not fully understood how to beat and treat it.
+Like other forms of depression, the seasonal affective disorder is complex, and therefore it is not fully understood how to beat and treat it.
 Many of the suspected causes of SAD have to do with how the changes in daylight affect circadian rhythms — the natural rhythms that regulate the body’s sleep and wake cycle.
 People naturally produce more melatonin when there’s less sunlight, but SAD sufferers may produce too much, causing lethargy and sleep irregularities.

 Serotonin — a neurotransmitter affecting mood — may also be a factor.
 The brains of SAD sufferers appear to have less available serotonin in winter.
 This is a situation that can be exacerbated by low vitamin D levels.
 Living far from the equator, where the winter is darker, also worsens the condition.